hello-week/hello-week/docs/v2/guide/installation.md

 # Installation

-There are a few different ways to install the Hello Week library.
+There are a few different ways to install the Hello Week calendar.

 ## Package Manager